My articles focus primarily on health tips, nutrition advice, DIY, and self-improvement.

 1. Get Some Sun

 Sunlight plays a vital role in producing vitamin D within your body.
 When your skin is exposed to the sun’s UV rays, your vitamin D levels increase.
 However, without any sun exposure, you may have difficulty achieving an optimum level.
-If you become deficient in vitamin D, it can affect your mood and increase your risk to depression.
+If you become deficient in vitamin D, it can affect your mood and increase your risk of depression.

 Therefore, it is important to expose yourself to midday sunlight (wearing a T-shirt and shorts) for approximately 10 to 30 minutes every day to maintain a healthy balance.
 In colder climates, you may need to spend more time outside since you would likely have less skin exposed wearing a jacket and pants.